crypteron/CipherTool/README.md

 2. Get your `AppSecret` from the Crypteron dashboard.
 This is a glorified API key for authentication
 3. Finally, as per your security and operational practices, add the AppSecret to their
    - the environment variable `CRYPTERON_APPSECRET` OR
-   - the `secrets.json` file (same location as tool).
+   - the `crypteron.appsecret.json` file (same location as tool).
 An example `secrets.json` file is:
      `{"crypteron":{"appSecret":"YourAppSecretFromDashboardGoesHere"}}`
    Crypteron CipherTool will pick it up from either location.
 If both are present, the environment variable is selected.

+To set the environment variables on windows, simply issue `$env:CRYPTERON_APPSECRET="yourAppSecretHere"` in powershell.
+On linux it's `export CRYPTERON_APPSECRET="yourAppSecretHere"`

 ## Usage